OldshYLess/dIFC/README.md

 * PIL------------  v8.2.0

 ## Usage
+1. Direct testing with trained model

+2. Training a new model and testing

 ## Issues
 If you encounter any problems, please file an issue along with a detailed description.